Latin America

 Cuernavaca, Morelos

 General Emiliano Zapata lived and fought some of his most important battles before being assassinated.
-There are different historical places of the Mexican Revolution and Zapata’s life such as the old Hotel Moctezuma, and the Museum of the Hacienda de San Juan Chinameca.
-The place where Zapata was ambushed to assassinate him.
-Check out our tour: Cuernavaca Tour: Gems of the Eternal Spring State (4 Days Tour).
+There are different historical places of the Mexican Revolution and Zapata’s life, such as the old Hotel Moctezuma and the Museum of the Hacienda de San Juan Chinameca.

-Live an inspiring adventure in Cuernavaca
+Live an inspiring adventure in Cuernavaca.

 Puebla, Puebla